National Portrait Gallery (United States): Key exhibits and programs of the museum

-A hallmark of the National Portrait Gallery's permanent collection is the Hall of Presidents, which contains portraits of nearly all American presidents.
+A hallmark of the National Portrait Gallery's permanent collection is the Hall of Presidents, which contains portraits of every American president.
 It is the largest and most complete collection in the world, except for the White House collection itself.
 The centerpiece of the Hall of Presidents is the famous Lansdowne portrait of George Washington.
 How the museum obtains presidential images has changed over the years.
 Presidential portraits from 1962 to 1987 were usually obtained through purchase or donation.
 Beginning in 1998, NPG began commissioning portraits of presidents, starting with George H. W. Bush.
 In 2000, NPG began commissioning portraits of First Ladies as well, beginning with Hillary Clinton.
 Funds for these commissions are privately raised, and each portrait costs about $150,000 to $200,000.
 Former president Trump has used his Save America PAC to pay $650,000 for portraits of him and the former first lady that will one day hang in the National Portrait Gallery.

 The museum's more notable art pieces include: (Note: Images are paintings, drawings, or similar media, unless otherwise noted.)